 MIKE: Alright, everyone.
-Settle down now, hey thank you so much for listening to retirement radio, the nationally syndicated show getting you the transparency that you deserve.
+Settle down now, hey thank you so much for listening to Safer Retirement Radio, the nationally syndicated show getting you the transparency that you deserve.
 All right, now I am Mike, I’m your host, we got a great show lined up today, we got three people I’m interviewing today, three purebred fiduciaries, with one, we’re talking about the fees, how they can significantly hold back your performance, and how you can find out if there are secret fees that your financial professional is making and not telling you and more.

 MIKE: I know, sounds gossipy, right, it’s like the Kardashians all over again, no it’s not.
 But you need to know this because it could significantly hold back your performance and make a significant difference on your retirement.
 Now we’re also going to go over some last minute tax tips, before the tax season is officially over, I know, awesome, so glad this is ending, we all just hate filing the taxes, it’s a big hassle, right.
 Now lastly, and this is our last interview today, we’re going to be going over, we are going to be talk about market protection, something your banker and broker probably isn’t or won’t tell you about okay.

 MIKE: From a fiduciary standpoint, right, just forget about that buy and hold crap.
 Now keep in mind here, here’s a fun little tidbit, if you don’t know, the market has a history of crashing every seven or eight years.
 If you ride the market down with the others, like what happened in 2008, it could be enough to force you out of retirement, or if you’re not retired yet, push back your retirement date for a few years, at least.
-Stay tuned for the whole show, we got that and more today, on retirement radio.
+Stay tuned for the whole show, we got that and more today, on Safer Retirement Radio.
 Now, today’s show is brought to you by Decker retirement planning, a safer approach to retirement.
 With offices throughout Washington state, Utah and now California, they are dedicated to helping you find a safer approach to your retirement.
 Thank you so much to you guys for putting on this show.

 MIKE: Now, before we dive into the details with today’s line up here, I’ve got to tell you something I overheard the other day, I was at snowbird, uh, skiing, right, incredible snow, it was waste deep powder, oh my gosh, I-I couldn’t believe it.
 Still in March we’re getting something good, once in a while.
 But I overheard this guy in the line, talking about this new investment he had.
 Right, and so in the industry, especially with retirement planning, my ears perked up.
 And to my horror, I heard him tell this other guy that he had got a variable annuity.